decc/calculator-book/influencing-policy.md

 Because of the huge uncertainty around many of the options available in the calculator (for example, the deployment of carbon capture and storage technologies [CCS] at scale), it may be best not to set a strict pathway for the country or region at this point.
 2050 is still quite a long way away.
 Consider releasing a few possible pathways instead.

+You should consider a range of factors when developing your plans, as there are trade offs that need to be balanced in lots of areas.
+Potential co-benefits (for example around energy security, forests, air quality and gender equality) should be taken into account when choosing a pathway and a plan to implement it.

 ## Data management and data reporting

 Many countries, particularly developing ones, have limited emissions and energy reporting capability.
 A calculator can provide an easy way of recording the past and reporting progress.